combit/NETDataProviders/README.md

 # List & Label .NET Data Providers
-This repository contains the sources to connect to Cassandra, Firebird, NuoDB, PostgreSQL, Redis and Schema-Aware Json data with the **List & Label Reporting Tool**.
+This repository contains the sources to connect to Cassandra, Firebird, MongoDB, NuoDB, PostgreSQL, Redis and Schema-Aware Json data with the **List & Label Reporting Tool**.
 Please note that they require additional files from their respective projects via NuGet.

 You may need to adapt the reference path for combit.ListLabel??.dll.
 Also, make sure to update/reinstall all required NuGet packages.